CleverRaven/Cataclysm-DDA/doc/MUTATIONS.md

   "stomach_size_multiplier": 2.0,             // modifier for the stomach size, increases how much food you can consume at once
   "scent_modifier": 0.0,                      // float affecting the intensity of your smell (default: 1.0).
   "scent_intensity": 800,                     // int affecting the target scent toward which you current smell gravitates (default: 500).
-  "scent_mask": -200,                         // int added to your target scent value (default: 0).
   "scent_type": "sc_flower",                  // The scent_types you emit, as defined in scent_types.json (default: empty).
   "consume_time_modifier": 1.0,               // time to eat or drink is multiplied by this.
   "ignored_by": [ "ZOMBIE" ],                 // List of species ignoring you (default: empty).